 For all of you Star Wars fans out there, let’s start out with this question: who does not like Han Solo?
 For a generation of movie fans, he was the epitome of cool.
 He was a swash-buckling, princess-wooing, galaxy-saving kind of guy.
 There was just something about him that we (and Princess Leia) could not help but be drawn to.

 Unfortunately, procuring Han Solo as an expert witness for your case is nearly impossible.
 Given his smuggling responsibilities, his association with the Rebel Alliance (not to mention the fact that he is a fictional character), he is quite difficult to get ahold of.
-Still, there are lessons to be learned, especially when trying to find an expert witness.
-In some ways, attorneys are all trying to find their own ‘Han Solo,’ someone with whom they can work with in order to achieve their client’s goals.
-As such, we’ve assembled the six ways you can find your own Han Solo, with tips directly from everyone’s favorite nerf-herder…
+Still, in some ways, attorneys are all trying to find their own ‘Han Solo;’ someone with whom they can work with in order to achieve their client’s goals.
+As such, we’ve assembled the six ways you can find your own Han Solo, with tips directly from everyone’s favorite nerf-herder.

 1.)
 “Good against remotes is one thing.
 Good against the living, that’s something else.”

-When working with an expert, they are specifically that, a specialist in their field.
+When working with an expert, they are specifically that: a specialist in their field.
 Still, this expertise should extend beyond a published paper or educational background.
-While both are critical parts of an expert’s credentials, a great expert will have relevant, real world experience for the case.
-For example, in a medical malpractice case, even if the expert is certified in the same field as the defendant-physician, the expert brought in should perform the same procedure as the one in question, and, at the very least, on a semi-regular basis.
+While both are critical parts of an expert’s credentials, a great expert will have relevant, real-world experience for the case.
+For example, in a medical malpractice case, the expert should not only be certified in the same field as the defendant-physician.
+They should also perform the same procedure as the one in question at the very least, on a semi-regular basis.

 2.)
 “Hokey religions and ancient weapons are no match for a good blaster at your side, kid.”